Jompra/Filtr/README.md

 ## Wins and Blockers

-To calculate whether the meme characters should be broken into multiple lines I had to physically measure using Sketch the average character width of the Impact font at different font heights.
+To calculate whether the meme characters should be broken into multiple lines I used Sketch to physically measure the average character width of the Impact font at different font heights.
 I worked out that Impact has an average width to height ratio of 0.505.
 Using pillow I was then able to get the width of the image itself.
 Using these two pieces of data I was then able to decide whether the string should be split using a `\n` newline character.
 The position of the bottom text is then also modified to be more visually appealing if the text covers two lines.

 A blocker that I personally struggled to overcome was outputting an base 64 dataURL from the canvas context so that the user could download it.
 I expected that this was due to my inexperience using Hooks in React.
 I reached out to Anton Lavrenov who created the Konva library and he helped shed some light on what I needed to fix.